For all systems, per-user and project-space quotas are no longer enforced. All files in /home/group will be counted

 You can check your group quota by logging in to the MSI login nodes and typing the command:

 You can see your individual utilization in addition to the group's usage with:

-You can see a report of all user quotas in the group with:
+You can see an approximated report of usage by user in the group with:

 You can view the all user quota report sorted by file count rather than bytes with: